Crime Level

 Frequently Asked Questions

-Frequently Asked Questions: Wilsonville, OR Crime & Safety
+Frequently Asked Questions About Crime in Wilsonville, OR

-What is the crime rate in Wilsonville compared to other Oregon cities?
+What is the crime rate in Wilsonville compared to national averages?

 What are the safest neighborhoods in Wilsonville?

-Is Wilsonville a good place to live in 2026?
+Is Wilsonville a good place to buy a home or raise a family?